web page hit counter

 The goals of treating a dental abcess include elimination of the infection, preservation of the tooth, and prevention of complications.
 Antibiotics may be given to fight the infection.
 Warm salt-water rinses may be soothing, as well as the use of clove oil, for immediate relief from pain.
 Clove Bud Essential Oil or Now's Clove Oil are some of the many clove oil products on the market to consider.
 Over-the-counter pain relievers may also be used to relieve pain and fever.
 Be certain to not place aspirin directly over the tooth or gums, as this can increase irritation of the tissues and lead to mouth ulcers.

 Another method of treating an abcess is to consider using The Ultimate Gum Solution™.
 It has been clinically proven effective for stopping pain and destroying the infection quickly and without harmful side effects.
 It is an affordable and effective alternative to costly dental procedures and an invaluable addition to regular dental care.
-Read more about this product and its ability to eliminate problems associated with teeth and gum infections.
+Learn more about this product and its ability to eliminate problems associated with teeth and gum infections.

 Important Information Regarding Dental Abcesses

-A dental abcess should be considered a dentist emergency.
+A dental abcess should be considered a dental emergency.
 Failure to treat it can result in bone erosion at at the tip of the tooth.
 This erosion may extend toward the gum tissue and form a pus-filled canal, causing extreme gum swelling.
 If the abcess bursts, the canal formed will carry the pus to an opening called a fistula, forming on the surface of the gum, resembling a small boil until it bursts.

 When this boil like mass bursts, the fistula releases the foul-tasting pus into the mouth.
 While the pain of the dental abcess will subside, the infection is easily spread throughout the body, creating a feeling of general illness.
 Depending upon the severity of the infection, you may feel mildly ill, or extreme cases, require hospital care.
 A risk of blood poisoning (septicaemia) exists and the infection will persist until treated with antibiotics.